burlik-dev/BareNel/README.md

 ## Compatibility
 Sorry, but...
 ARM, go bare yourself!
 I hate ARM!
 And I don't think you are using ARM right now.
 The source code is open.
 Do what you want.
 Implement ARM support for example.
-Everybody must use the "perfect" architecture!
+It's a pity not everyone can understand the existing of the perfect architecture...
 Glory to x86_64!

 The most painful part is drivers, of course.
 I don't want to make drivers for everyone.
 Make them yourself.
 Your PC is only yours.
 But don't forget to share drivers with people in need.
-Kindess is welcome.
+Kindness is welcome.